 One spot I love not only for the pho but their dishes and ambiance, is Hà.
 I used to live a five minutes walk away and the first time I tried their pho I thought to myself “wow this is it, I’ve found my favorite Montréal pho spot”.
 Unfortunately, the portion is small and the price is high ($14 for about a medium sized portion).
 That’s why I’ve never been able to consider Hà as my favorite pho spot, but more as a treat once in a while.
 What’s even more unfortunate is the last time I went in December 2016, the pho tasted different!
 And not good different.
 The broth wasn’t the same as it usually was and was definitely missing something.
 I’m willing to give it another try but not anytime soon.
 I have found other pho spots in Montréal which are better and more affordable, which is why I give Hà a 9/10.

 Ok, I might be a little biased here, because I live 4 minutes away from Pho Rachel.
 Since eating here in July 2017, Pho Rachel has become my new go-to pho place, because its so close to my house (I go at least once a month).
 However, if the food wasn’t any good, then I wouldn’t be going back again and again, right?
 At Pho Rachel, they’ve really “dumbed down” the pho menu for you, offering just 5 or 6 different soups.
-For example, if you want beef pho, they only serve and prepare it one way: with flank, raw beef and beef balls.
-I’m not a huge fan of the beef balls, so I usually just ask them to not put them.
+For example, if you want beef pho, they only serve and prepare it one way, with flank and raw beef (**UPDATE: they no longer serve the beef balls).
 Although I do like a sweeter broth, Pho Rachel makes a very good pho, full of delicious flavours, herbs and spices, which is why I give Pho Rachel an 8.5/10.

 Tried Restaurant Oriental Ngan Dinh out on a cold and rainy April day, after finishing class early at HEC (this also happened to be the closest spot to the HEC Decelles building).
 I was very pleasantly surprised by the taste of the broth, as it had this little sweet touch, which I love in my pho broths.
 The portion was a bit on the small side for a “large” portion, but overall, I loved the soup and was happy to discover this new spot.
 Therefore, I give Restaurant Oriental Ngan Dinh an 8.5/10.